 Digi2al successfully delivered an end-to-end system using an agile and user-centred approach to research and development.
 The system encompasses a wide range of technologies including radio-frequency ranging, TCP/IP networking, messaging, data processing and storage, LiDAR scanning, 3D modelling, and gaming engines.
 The project has also investigated the production of analytics, which could be used to inform performance comparison and human pose estimation.

 “The Valkyrie system provides an independent, objective tool for the debriefing of students after CQC training.
 It enables the instructional staff to provide evidence based feedback to promote better learning and measure changes in performance.
 Students can be shown their actions and better understand what they need to change to enhance their performance.
 As the system evolves it could be used to support other firearms training programmes where students are required to move through complex environments in a tactical manner.”
-Chief Inspector Joseph Stokoe, Police Adviser – Frontline Policing, Home Office Science and Technology
+Chief Inspector – Frontline Policing, Home Office Science and Technology